Continue reading on DataGuidance with:

 - law enforcement agencies;

-- the Tax Commission or Court for the purposes of establishing tax liability;
+- the tax commission or a court for the purposes of establishing tax liability;

-- a foreign country with which Ethiopia has a bilateral agreement for exchange of information;
+- a foreign country with which Ethiopia has a bilateral agreement for the exchange of information;

-- the Auditor-General and Attorney General for the performance of official duties;
+- the Office of Federal Auditor-General of Ethiopia and Attorney General for the performance of official duties;

-- a person in the service of the government statistical department or conducting research where disclosure is necessary for official duties provided disclosure does not identify the specific person.
+- a person in the service of the Government statistical department or conducting research where disclosure is necessary for official duties provided that the disclosure does not identify the specific person.

-Disclosure to any other person can only be made with the written consent of the person to whom the information relates, and other organs authorised by law.
+Disclosure to any other person can only be made with the written consent of the person to whom the information relates, and other organs authorized by law.

 The Documents Authentication and Registration Proclamation